-Major Trauma Group have partnered with Nestor to help you gain access to welfare benefits advice that will stand you in good stead when recovering from injury or illness.
+Major Trauma Group have partnered with Chase de Vere to help you gain access to welfare benefits advice that will stand you in good stead when recovering from injury or illness.
 We understand how difficult it is for you and your loved ones to recover from a major trauma.
 There could be a whole host of different problems that require many different financial solutions and, with the help of our team, we know that we can put you on the right road to secure the benefits you are entitled to for your recovery journey.

 If you would like our help with making a personal injury compensation claim, legal advice or welfare benefits advice please get in touch.